AhmedElsherbini/download_hmp_data/README.md

 # download_hmp_data

-This bash script aims to download data from hmp portal (https://portal.hmpdacc.org/search/s?facetTab=cases).
+This simple script aims to download data from hmp portal (https://portal.hmpdacc.org/search/s?facetTab=cases).
 Although the presense of tools to download data from this website like hmp client or portal client (https://github.com/michbur/hmp_client) or (https://github.com/IGS/portal_client), they does not work with me for some files.
 So, I made this simple script to work around it.
 And you can use in case it that the main tools does not work with you also.

 ## Usage